Billd Named No. 2 on Forbes' List of America's Best Startup Employers

 Published: August 12, 2020

-Last updated: April 19, 2022
+Last updated: April 24, 2026

-What Is A Contractor Line Of Credit?
+What Is A Line Of Credit?

-• No Prepayment Penalties – At any point you have the cash available to do so, you can pay down your line of credit to $0, with no penalties – unlike other types of loans.
+• No Prepayment Penalties – At any point you have the cash available to do so, you can pay down your line of credit to $0, with no penalties, unlike other types of loans.

-Contractor-Specific Risks With Lines of Credit
+Subontractor-Specific Risks With Bank Lines of Credit

 Potential Immediate Reduction of Credit Limit